 It worked amazingly when everyone managed tasks, related to his part of work and initiated "sync up" with other team members to push the project forward.

-In that case, project manager could have just a helicopter view of the process and join the game only in cases of emergency, when some tasks were starting to get out of due dates.
+In that case, the project manager could have just a helicopter view of the process and join the game only in cases of emergency, when some tasks were starting to get out of due dates.

 Unfortunately, it's still common to blindly pull "methodologies" on teams and treat them as silver bullets against fucked up deadlines.